OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

  - Select **SAVE**

 :::hint
-You would normally add deployment targets to a new environment, but you can skip this step until you need to perform some form of automation.
+You would usually add deployment targets to a new environment, but you can skip this step until you need to perform some form of automation.
 :::

-Once your environments have been added, you can create a lifecycle and add the environments as *phases*:
+Once you have added your environments have, you can create a lifecycle and add the environments as *phases*:

 - Navigate to **{{ Library,Lifecycles }}**
 - Select **ADD LIFECYCLE**
-- Enter the **Name** of the lifecyle, for example "Manual Deployment Lifecycle"
+- Enter the **Name** of the lifecycle, for example, "Manual Deployment Lifecycle"
 - Under **Phases** select **ADD PHASE** to add each environment
 - Select **SAVE** when you have finished adding phases

-Your completed lifecyle should contain a phase for each environment as shown below.
+Your completed lifecycle should contain a phase for each environment, as shown below.

 ![A manual deployment lifecycle with a test phase and a live phase](manual-lifecycles.jpg)